Skip to main content

 What the Ancient Sources Say

-The principal scholarly treatment of the Cybele-Attis tradition is Maarten J. Vermaseren's Cybele and Attis: The Myth and the Cult (Thames and Hudson, 1977).
-Vermaseren's earlier Corpus Cultus Cybelae Attidisque (Brill, 1977-1989, seven volumes) is the comprehensive catalog of archaeological and textual evidence for the cult across the Roman Empire.
+The standard scholarly treatment is Maarten J. Vermaseren's Cybele and Attis: The Myth and the Cult (Thames and Hudson, 1977).
+His earlier Corpus Cultus Cybelae Attidisque (Brill, 1977 to 1989, seven volumes) is the comprehensive catalog of archaeological and textual evidence for the cult across the Roman Empire.

-Lynn Roller's In Search of God the Mother: The Cult of Anatolian Cybele (University of California Press, 1999) traces the cult's origins to Neolithic Anatolian goddess worship, with the specifically-dying-and-rising-god element appearing as a later development in the cult's Hellenistic elaboration.
-Roller's comparative analysis identifies the specifically-pre-existing Anatolian mother-goddess substrate onto which the dying-son narrative was subsequently overlaid.
+Lynn Roller's In Search of God the Mother: The Cult of Anatolian Cybele (University of California Press, 1999) traces the cult to Neolithic Anatolian goddess worship.
+In her reading, the dying and rising son element is a later overlay, added during the Hellenistic elaboration.
+The mother goddess came first, by thousands of years.
+The dying son was grafted on.

-The Roman festival calendar for the Cybele-Attis cult is specifically documented.
-The March festival cycle included: March 15 (Canna intrat, entry of the reed), March 22 (Arbor intrat, entry of the pine-tree representing Attis), March 24 (Dies sanguinis, Day of Blood, when Attis dies and the Galli priests ritually self-castrate), March 25 (Hilaria, Day of Joy, when Attis rises).
-Jaime Alvar's Romanising Oriental Gods (Brill, 2008) provides the principal scholarly reconstruction of the festival sequence.
+The Roman festival calendar is well documented.
+March 15 was Canna intrat, the entry of the reed.
+March 22 was Arbor intrat, the entry of the pine tree that represented Attis.
+March 24 was the Dies sanguinis, the Day of Blood, when Attis dies and the Galli priests cut themselves in ritual self-castration.
+March 25 was Hilaria, the Day of Joy, when Attis rises.
+Jaime Alvar's Romanising Oriental Gods (Brill, 2008) gives the standard reconstruction of the sequence.

-The principal classical sources include Catullus poem 63 (Attis narrative, first century BCE), Ovid Fasti 4.221-248 (Cybele-Attis festival account), Lucretius De Rerum Natura 2.600-660 (philosophical treatment of the Great Mother), Pausanias Description of Greece 7.17.9-12 (Attis origin narrative variants), and Julian the Apostate's Oration 5 (fourth-century Neoplatonic allegorization).
+The classical sources include Catullus poem 63 on Attis (first century BCE), Ovid's Fasti 4.221 to 248 on the festival, Lucretius De Rerum Natura 2.600 to 660 on the Great Mother, Pausanias Description of Greece 7.17.9 to 12 on the variant origin stories of Attis, and Julian the Apostate's Oration 5, a fourth-century Neoplatonic allegory of the myth.

 Why This Mapping Matters